Interval hypergraphic lattices: Introduction

 In this paper, we study the case of \defn{interval hypergraphs}~$\II$, \ie when all hyperedges of~$\II$ are intervals of~$[n]$.
-Note that the family of interval hypergraphic polytopes does not contain the permutahedron, but contains \begin{itemize} \item the classical associahedron of~\cite{ShniderSternberg,Loday} when~$\II$ contains all intervals of~$[n]$, \item the Pitman--Stanley polytope~\cite{PitmanStanley} when~$\II$ is the set of all singletons~$\{i\}$ and all initial intervals~$[i]$~for~${i \in [n]}$, \item the freehedron of~\cite{Saneblidze-freehedron} when~$\II$ is the set of all singletons~$\{i\}$, all initial intervals~$[i]$ for~${i \in [n]}$, and all final intervals~$[n] \ssm [i]$~for~${i \in [n-1]}$, \item the fertilotopes of~\cite{Defant-fertilitopes} when any two intervals of~$\II$ are either nested or disjoint. \end{itemize} In fact, it follows from~\cite{BazierMatteChapelierLaguetDouvilleMousavandThomasYildirim,PadrolPaluPilaudPlamondon} that the interval hypergraphic polytopes are precisely the weak Minkowski summands of the classical associahedron (recall that a polytope~$P \subset \R^n$ is a \defn{weak Minkowski summand} of a polytope~$Q \subset \R^n$ if there exists a real~$\lambda \ge 0$ and a polytope~$R \subset \R^d$ such that~$\lambda Q = P + R$).
+Note that the family of interval hypergraphic polytopes includes \begin{itemize} \item the classical associahedron of~\cite{ShniderSternberg,Loday} when~$\II$ contains all intervals of~$[n]$, \item the Pitman--Stanley polytope~\cite{PitmanStanley} when~$\II$ is the set of all singletons~$\{i\}$ and all initial intervals~$[i]$~for~${i \in [n]}$, \item the freehedron of~\cite{Saneblidze-freehedron} when~$\II$ is the set of all singletons~$\{i\}$, all initial intervals~$[i]$ for~${i \in [n]}$, and all final intervals~$[n] \ssm [i]$~for~${i \in [n-1]}$, \item the fertilitopes of~\cite{Defant-fertilitopes} when any two intervals of~$\II$ are either nested or disjoint. \end{itemize} In fact, it follows from~\cite{BazierMatteChapelierLaguetDouvilleMousavandThomasYildirim,PadrolPaluPilaudPlamondon} that the interval hypergraphic polytopes are precisely the weak Minkowski summands of the classical associahedron (recall that a polytope~$P \subset \R^n$ is a \defn{weak Minkowski summand} of a polytope~$Q \subset \R^n$ if there exists a real~$\lambda \ge 0$ and a polytope~$R \subset \R^d$ such that~$\lambda Q = P + R$).
+In other words, interval hypergraphic polytopes are all deformations of the classical associahedron, \ie all polytopes whose normal fan coarsens the sylvester fan.
+In contrast, the permutahedron, graphical zonotopes, graph associahedra, nestohedra, multiplihedra and constrainahedra are not interval hypergraphic polytopes.

 We obtain the following characterizations, where we assume that~$\{i\} \in \II$ for all~$i \in [n]$ as mentioned earlier.
 See \cref{sec:LatticeI,sec:distributive,sec:semidistributive,sec:quotient} and \cref{fig:notLattices,fig:Tamari,fig:distributiveLattices,fig:semidistributiveLattices,fig:notSemidistributiveLattices} for illustrations.